The Best Energy Efficient Kettle in 2025 – Tried and Tested

 The kitchen kettle ranks among the most frequently used appliances in UK households.
 Estimates show that over 90% of people in the UK use the kettle daily, with 40% doing this five times a day or more.
 A good kettle is a real workhorse in busy kitchens, with millions using it to brew tea and coffee or jump-start a pasta boil and other meals.

 Studies show that kettles are increasing the electricity demand and will account for 40% of the electricity demand for cooking by 2030.
-With energy prices still well above pre-energy crisis levels and little prospect of significant cuts to bills in the near future, efficiency is a key consideration when shopping for an appliance.
+With energy prices still well above pre-energy crisis levels, efficiency is a key consideration when shopping for an appliance.

 Energy-Efficient Kettles at a Glance: